 We believe that a key indicator for our business is the trend for the volume of orders received from customers, especially those orders related to night-vision electronic modules.
 During weak economic periods, customers' ability to forecast their requirements deteriorates causing delays in the placement of orders.
-Forward-looking visibility on customer orders is at an all time low.
+Forward-looking visibility on customer orders is still low as this time.
 Our major night-vision electronics modules customers (Kopin and DRS Technologies, Inc.) are placing orders for product only when they have orders in hand from their governmental customer.
-Total shipments of night vision electronics module customers in 2010, 2009 and 2008 were \$2,039,052 \$5,278,673, and \$6,068,449, respectively.
+Total shipments of night vision electronics module customers in 2011, 2010 and 2009 were \$2,586,069, \$2,039,052 and \$5,278,673, respectively.